-Jack Gescheidt, TreeSpirit Project founder, is an environmental artist who specializes in photographs of people, naked and vulnerable, in communion with trees.
+Jack Gescheidt, TreeSpirit Project founder, is an environmental artist, activist and consultant.
+His TreeSpirit collection of photographs features people in communion with trees.
 His respectful, deliberate process heightens people’s joy of connection to nature and their appreciation for the beauty of their bodies.
-He has been a professional photographer since 1987 (see below), and “TreeSpirit” began in 2003.
+He has been a professional photographer since 1987 (see below).
+TreeSpirit began in 2004.

-The ongoing collection of TreeSpirit photographs — and the powerful, healing experiences people have making them — are created and exhibited to raise awareness of the critical role trees play in our lives, both globally and personally.
-It has become the world’s largest collection of its kind, and continues to grow.
+TreeSpirit photographs — and the powerful, healing experiences people have making them — are created and exhibited to raise awareness of the critical role of trees in our lives, both ecologically and personally.
+It is the world’s largest collection of photographs of its kind, and continues to grow.

 An in-depth interview with Jack about TreeSpirit, its evolution and more, by Fstoppers.com.
 November 2011